 - University of Wisconsin-Madison, Master of Public Health Program

-- University of Wisconsin-Milwaukee, Joseph J. Zilber School of Public Health
+- University of Wisconsin-Milwaukee, Joseph J. Zilber College of Public Health

 - Carroll University, Undergraduate Public Health Program